mikael-ros/minecraft-on-marp/readme.md

   - assets/images
 4. Follow the guide ![](here) to assign the theme, or look at the configurations I left in the .vscode folder
 ### Into existing project
+> Note! this theme will likely not work very well together with others.

 1. Download this GitHub repository, either by downloading the latest release .zip or cloning.
 2. Put the files where you'd like them, but make the necessary modifications to integrate it.
 3. Download/extract the necessary third-party assets.
 See "Mining for assets"